kerry-davis/maori-fishing-calendar-react/docs/architecture/DATA_MODEL.md

 - These methods use IndexedDB `put()` operation (upsert)
 - Prevents duplicate creation when ID already exists
 - Safe for both create and update scenarios
+- Trip Log consumer flows (trip list, weather, fish) now invoke the same cloud-first read paths, so IndexedDB stays hydrated before filtering in-memory.
+- If the encryption service is not ready (no deterministic key yet), Firestore reads skip IndexedDB caching altogether; once the key comes online the service triggers a rehydrate pass to refresh cached data with decrypted payloads.

+### Encryption Salt & Key Lifecycle
+- `ensureUserSalt(uid)` will now bail if Firestore cannot provide a salt instead of inventing a new one; this prevents inadvertent key rotation when offline.
+- `encryptionService.setDeterministicKey()` requires an existing salt (synced from Firestore or previously cached).
+If none is available it logs a warning and leaves the service in “not ready” mode.
+- Components must wait for `encryptionReady=true` before assuming decrypted data exists.
+When that flag flips, `firebaseDataService.rehydrateCachedData()` fetches trips/weather/fish to populate IndexedDB with plaintext.

 ## 4) UI Data ERD